paed01/node-effektif-api/README.md

 # Introduction

-The api is auto-generated from the effektif documentation [json-endpoint][3].
+The module is auto-generated from the effektif documentation [json-endpoint][3].

 # Interface